 - Eat cold on sandwiches; add a bit of mustard if you like.

-- To save time, make this vegan meatloaf a day ahead of time and reheat it; it can be eaten warm, cold, or at room temperature.
+- To save time, reheat this vegan meatloaf a day ahead; it can be eaten warm, cold, or at room temperature.

 Yes, you can freeze this meatloaf after it's been baked.
 After it cools, slice it, and freeze it.
 Refer to my Storage instructions.

-Before baking, add another ½ cup to 1 cup of rolled oats.
-You can try adding quinoa flakes, although I haven't tried them.
+Before baking, add another ½ cup to 1 cup of rolled oats or dry bread crumbs.
+If you have powdered psyllium husk, add a couple teaspoons.
 After baking, if it's too wet, bake it longer, for another 10 or 15 minutes.

-If you think your meatloaf is not wet enough before you put it in the oven, add ¼ cup to ½ cup vegetable broth or water to the mixture, or use the reserved liquid from draining the relish.
+If you think your meatloaf is not wet enough before you put it in the oven, add ¼ cup to ½ cup vegetable broth or water to the mixture, or use the reserved liquid from draining the relish the next time you make it (don't add bread crumbs or psyllium husk).
+When reheating in the oven in a baking dish, cover it tightly with foil until heated through.

 Recipe